-In the smartphone market the majority of displays are either AMOLED or LCD, but many people don't know that the wallpaper color you choose, yes, wallpaper, can actually make a difference to your smartphone battery life depending on the type of screen with which your device is equipped.
+In the smartphone market, the majority of displays are either AMOLED or LCD, but many people don't know that the wallpaper color you choose - yes, wallpaper - can actually make a difference to your smartphone battery life.
 Pure black wallpaper, or a dark-colored background in general, can actually save you a significant amount of battery life.

 First off, we need a quick bit of display technology information.
 I won't go into too much detail, but if you want to know more (and which one is better for what) then you can check out our explanation of the major difference between LCD, AMOLED and Retina displays.
 If you just want the black wallpaper, skip to the bottom of the article.